ibm-mas/ansible-devops/ibm/mas_devops/roles/cos_bucket/README.md

 - Default Value: None

 ### ibmcloud_resourcegroup
 Only used when cos_type is set to `ibm`.
-Provide the name of the resource group which will own the COS instance.
+Provide the name of the resource group which will own the COS instance for the targeted buckets.

 - Environment Variable: `IBMCLOUD_RESOURCEGROUP`
 - Default Value: `Default`